Fun Facts About Italy. Bet You Didn't Know!

 - The espresso machine hails from Italy.

-- Italy is the world's seventh largest industrial economy.
+- Italy is the world's 8th largest industrial economy (far away from the 4th position in 1991).

 - Barely a third of Italy's land is arable and suitable for farming.